 The haunting voice of a talking monkey

 Have you ever wondered what monkeys would sound like if they could talk?
 No?
-Well, now you'll be thinking about it for the rest of your life.
-A recent study used a computer model of the macaque's vocal tract to simulate the would-be mutterings of a monkey with the power of speech.
-It's horrifying.
+Well, now you’ll be thinking about it for the rest of your life.
+One absolutely cursed study used a computer model of the macaque’s vocal tract to simulate the would-be mutterings of a monkey with the power of speech.
+It’s horrifying.
 Check it out for yourself.

 The math behind the internet’s worst fear